-Needless to say, most of the time when we get parents inquiring about our kids sewing classes they immediately inquire about how safe it is for a 7-year-old to be learning how to sew on a sewing machine.
+Needless to say, most of the time when we get parents inquiring about our kid’s sewing classes they immediately inquire about how safe it is for a 7-year-old to be learning how to sew on a sewing machine.
 I think their mind goes straight to their child sewing over their finger.
-When is reality while this is possible (sort of) it’s really a bit lower on the safety totem pole.
+When in reality while this is possible (sort of) it’s really a bit lower on the safety hierarchy.
 Overall I think for a child to learn how to sew, it’s no more “dangerous” than a soccer game or a craft class, as long as you take some important precautions.

 Here are my top six kids sewing studio rules that we go over with each and every sewing class we teach:

 I am a firm believer in not every kid in a sewing class needs their own sewing machine.
 We teach all of our classes with about a 2 to1 ratio of kids to sewing machines.
 And when the group of students is first learning how to sew, we’ll start with 2 machines and add machines as the class becomes better at stitching.

 First of all, this takes the speed with which a child works down a notch.
 Kids tend to rush, rushing in sewing leads to messing up and/or getting hurt and we like our students to take their time so they can learn as they go.
 Yes, there are times when a student might have to wait to sew the next step in their project because there isn’t a free sewing machine.
 But we love this!
 This is the perfect opportunity for the student to slow down, watch someone else work on the sewing machine, and boom – this is where the learning happens!